Superbi

-Superbi is the tenth and final album by the British group The Beautiful South, released on 15 May 2006 by SonyBMG.
+Superbi is the tenth and final album by the British group the Beautiful South, released on 15 May 2006 by SonyBMG.
 The album entered the British chart at No. 6 before dropping to No. 20 and No. 37 in its second and third weeks respectively.
 It was released before their split on 30 January 2007.
 The album was produced by the former Tears for Fears keyboard player Ian Stanley.

+Recording

+The album was recorded at Real World Studios in Wiltshire, a farm in Bakewell, Derbyshire, and producer Ian Stanley's studio in Enniskerry, Ireland.
+It was mixed by Bill Price (Sex Pistols, the Clash, Guns N' Roses).